jamesalster/TuringGLMModels/readme.md

 ## TODO

-* Revise readme and docs so not written by LLM
-* Add testing for model outputs
 * Add simple plots
 * Add support for random effects
+* Revise readme and docs so not written by LLM
+* Add stronger testing for model outputs